-This report provides assessments of the ten regional Community Rehabilitation and Treatment programs that are designated by the Vermont Department of Mental Health (DMH).
-CRT programs serve clients who are severely disabled because of serious mental illness.
-Frequently these programs are providing community services as an alternative to institutionalization.
-In addition to regular outpatient services, CRT programs provide day treatment services, case management services, vocational services and a variety of residential services to clients who have a chronic mental illness.
+This report provides assessments of the ten regional Community Rehabilitation and Treatment (CRT) programs that are designated by the Vermont Department of Mental Health (DMH).
+CRT programs serve clients who have diagnoses of severe and persistent mental illness, usually schizophrenia and affective disorders but also including anxiety and personality disorders.
+CRT programs provide a range of services that include case management, service planning and coordination, community supports, vocational services and supported employment, and medication and medical support and consultation.
 Throughout this report, these CRT programs have been referred to by the name of the region that they serve.
 The full name and location of the designated agency with which each of these programs is associated are provided below.